systopia/funding/docs/naming-conventions.md

 There are two kinds of applications: Normal Applications and Combined Applications.

 **Funding Case**{#funding-cases}: A frame around all processes related to an application (e.g. the application process itself, drawdown, or clearing).
 A funding case is inside a funding program and of a specific funding case type.
 Depending on the type it might contain multiple applications.

+**Drawdown**: A request to pay out money from an approved funding case.

+**Clearing**: The process of documenting the project activities and usage of the granted funds.